Surging Stars on cusp of first Stanley Cup Final in 20 years

 Dallas hovered under the radar in the postseason bubble, particularly after losing two of three round-robin games.

-Given little chance against Colorado in the opening round, the Stars pushed the Avalanche around and right back to the Rockies.
+Given little chance against Colorado in the second round of the playoffs, the Stars pushed the Avalanche around and right back to the Rockies.
 Still considered the underdog against top-seeded Vegas, they have shut down the deep Golden Knights to move within a game of the Stanley Cup Final.

 Seems these Stars like life in the bubble.